e-cordel/ecordel-restapi/README.md

 ### Cleaning DB

 All data volume is mapped to directory `tmp`.
 You can delete this folder to get rid of development data.

-## How to run

-You can run with maven

-    mvn spring-boot:run -Dspring-boot.run.profiles=local

 ## How to test